 Guide: If you are interested in a private tour, I would recommend Itay Roten.

 What to bring with you: swimsuit and sandals (the sand can get hot and there are pieces of salt in it that can be sharp).
-Don’t wear jewellery in the Dead Sea as it will turn black.
+Don’t wear jewelry in the Dead Sea as it will turn black.
 Hiking shoes if you are planning to hike and, most importantly, a bottle (or bottles if planning to hike) of water.